colcon/colcon.readthedocs.org/reference/verb/graph.rst

 dependency graph.
 It is provided by the ``colcon-package-information`` package.

-For each package the path, name and type is being shown.
+For each package, the path, name and type is shown.
-By default it outputs an topologically ordered list of packages using ASCII art to indicate direct as well as transitive dependencies.
+By default it outputs a topologically ordered list of packages using ASCII art to indicate direct as well as transitive dependencies.

 Optionally the verb can generate